quinnbrandt/sweet_or_savory_analysis/index.md

 |            4 |    429.019 |         35.4949 |       62.6466 |
 |            5 |    400.278 |         31.2887 |       60.0233 |

+---

 ### Assessment of Missingness

+# NMAR

+IDK yet

+# Missingness Analysis

+The review columns is one of three that had many instances of missing values.
+I noticed that it appeared to be dependent on the number of steps column.
+I first created a new dataframe with only the rows that had missing review values and took the mean of the number of steps.
+Then I took the original dataframe and took the mean of the number of steps.
+The absolute difference between these two came out to about 4.83.
+I then ran a permutation test where I shuffled the review column 500 times and took the absolute difference of means each time.
+I found that 0% of the 500 trials had an absolute difference equal to or greater than the test statistic.

+<iframe src="assets/steps_perm_hist.html" width=800 height=600 frameBorder=0></iframe>

+I the ran another permutation test using the minutes column.
+I originally expected this to have a similar result as the number of steps permutation test.
+I ran the same test, shuffling the review column 500 times.
+I got an absolute difference in minutes of about 23.23 as the test statistic.
+After running the permutation test, I found that about 81.8% of the results were equal to or greater than the test statistic.

+<iframe src="assets/mins_perm_hist.html" width=800 height=600 frameBorder=0></iframe>

+### Hypothesis Testing

+The question I chose to explore was whether sweet or savory recipes had a higher average rating.
+I defined sweet recipes as those with 75th percentile or higher sugar and 25th percentile or lower protein.
+Savory recipes are defined as 75th percentile or higher protein and 25th percentile or lower sugar.
+I used a permutation test to evaluate this question.

+# Set Up

+Null Hypothesis: Both sweet and savory recipes are rated the same by reviewers.

+Alternative Hypothesis: Reviewers rate sweet and savory recipes differently.

+For this I first found a test statistic by creating two filtered datasets.
+One with only savory meals, and the other with only sweet meals.
+I calculated the mean of the average stars column in each and then took the absolute difference giving me a test statistic of of about 0.054.
+I chose a p-value of 0.05.

+I then ran a permutation test in which I shuffled the average rating column.
+Then created the same two datasets as above and took the means.
+I took the absolute difference and added it to a list.
+I repeated those steps 500 times and found that the number of absolute differences that were greater than or equal to my test statistic was 0.
+Thus I was able to reject the null hypothesis.

+<iframe src="assets/hyp_his_hist.html" width=800 height=600 frameBorder=0></iframe>